Application Process

 A day to officially kick off your LEAD journey: learn about the program, class project, expectations, and network with class members.

-During the LEAD two-day retreat, you'll review your DiSC Personality results; present your oral autobiographies; hear from inspirational speakers; participate in team and leadership building exercises; and begin brainstorming about your class project!
+During the LEAD two-day retreat, you'll review your DiSC Personality results; present your oral autobiographies; hear from inspirational speakers; participate in team and leadership building exercises; and begin discussing your service project!

 These sessions are packed full of presentations, panel discussions, and interactive activities.
 These "class days" are mandatory but more importantly, extremely enlightening!